Study.eu

 The payment details and timing differ from institution to institution, but generally, once you have an offer, you need to register (i.e. enrol) with the university; and at registration, you are then asked to already pay a percentage of the tuition fees, sometimes up to 50%.
 In many cases, you can then pay the remainder of the fees spread out over multiple instalments during your studies.

 However, if you are an international (non-EU) student, when you make the payment to the university is less relevant for you than when you submit the application for the UK study visa.
-When applying for the UK student visa (the Tier 4 visa), you need to meet the financial requirements: You need to prove that you have the funds to pay for the first year of your study programme (or if it is shorter than a year, for the whole programme), and to cover your cost of living and accommodation for up to 9 months (or the length of your programme if it is shorter), at an amount of 1,015 GBP per month.
+When applying for the UK student visa (the Tier 4 visa), you need to meet the financial requirements: You must prove you have enough genuine funds held for at least 28 consecutive days (ending no more than 31 days before your application) to cover your first year's tuition fees (per your CAS) and living costs for up to 9 months (or the program length if shorter).
+For Scotland, this is 1,171 GBP per month (up to 10,539 GBP total).

-How will Brexit affect tuition fees in Scotland?
+🚫 How did Brexit affect tuition fees in Scotland?

 The United Kingdom - of which Scotland is a part - left the European Union (EU) on 31 January 2020, and this process is called “Brexit”.
 The tuition fees at British universities usually differ between “home” students and “international” students; and students from the EU have so far been treated the same as “home” students, meaning lower tuition fees.

-As part of Brexit, it is possible that students from the EU would in the future be treated like other international students and therefore have to pay higher fees than their British peers.
+As part of Brexit, students from the EU would are treated like other international students and therefore have to pay higher fees than their British peers.

 Read more: What does Brexit mean for international students in the UK?